pengfeng/ask.py/README.md

 ## 🚀 **Important Update!** 🚀

-A full version with db support is open sourced here: [LeetTools](https://github.com/leettools-dev/leettools).
+A full version with db support and configurable components is open sourced here:
+[LeetTools](https://github.com/leettools-dev/leettools).
 Use the web as your knowledge base as you like!

 ## Introduction